rickrain/k8s-volumes/README.md

 kubectl create secret generic azure-storage --from-literal=azurestorageaccountname=$STG_ACCOUNT_NAME --from-literal=azurestorageaccountkey=$STG_ACCOUNT_KEY
 ```

-### Work through the tutorial
+### Step-by-step instructions

 Now that the changes above are in place, you're ready to start the tutorial.
+Execute the commands below from a bash command shell.
+Alternatively, you can use the [Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/overview) in the Azure portal.

 ```bash
 # Apply deployment